eliotharper/pi-doorbell/README.md

 Run the following command to start monitoring a doorbell voltage drop on the designated Raspberry Pi GPIO pin.

 ```
-python doorbell.py
+python doorbell.py &
 ```

-It's recommended that you add the following line to your crontab file (edit using `crontab -e` command) to ensure that the script runs on startup.
+It's recommended that you add the following line to auto-run the script on startup.
+Run the command `sudo nano /etc/profile` and add the line below to the end of the file.
 Alternatively, review [other options](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/) for running scripts on startup.

 ```
-@reboot sudo python /home/pi/Scripts/doorbell.py
+sudo python /home/pi/Scripts/doorbell.py &
 ```